 - improvement of local pedagogical services operated by the Educational Authority, development of the organisation of education.

-The project is aimed at supporting convergence areas and those age groups which will reach the target group age (18-24 years) by 2020.
+The project aims to support convergence areas and those age groups which were in the target group age (18-24 years).
 Different targeted programs exist for assisting the situation of disadvantaged students.
 (Further information can be found in sub-chapter 4.4 Inclusive Programmes for Young People.)

 The Tanoda Program

-The schools (iskolák) are usually established by foundations, public benefit organisations and other non-governmental organisations, and they are mainly run by volunteer staff.
-The tutors could apply for funding under the EFOP-3.3.1-15 study contest (EFOP-3.3.1-15 tanodapályázat), which resulted in the acquisition of 171 schools in 2015 for a total of HUF 25-30 million (about EUR 84 000-100 000).
+The schools are usually established by foundations, public benefit organisations and other non-governmental organisations, and they are mainly run by volunteer staff.
+The tutors could apply for funding under the EFOP-3.3.1-15 study contest (EFOP-3.3.1-15 tanodapályázat), which resulted in the acquisition of 171 schools in 2015 for a total of HUF 25-30 million (about EUR 84 000-100 000) (Tanoda Platform).

 Results of the Program

-In addition, from another point of view the cooperation of local institutions and civil organisations (including organisations in social, healthcare, sports, child and youth protection) is very important regarding the coordination of ELET interventions.
-It is also important to establish efficient communication and cooperation between the schools and the various stakeholders, and the participation of local cultural institutions in out-of-school educational activities.
+In general, cooperation of local institutions and civil organisations (including organisations in social, healthcare, sports, child and youth protection) is very important regarding the coordination of ELET interventions.
+It is also essential to establish efficient communication and cooperation between the schools and the various stakeholders, and the participation of local cultural institutions in out-of-school educational activities.

 Monitoring of ELET interventions

-The 'Medium-term strategy against school leaving without qualifications' ('A végzettség nélküli iskolaelhagyás elleni középtávú stratégia') is currently under review.
-The objectives are also included in the Action Plan (akcióterv) of the Strategy:
+The evaluation of 'Medium-term strategy against school leaving without qualifications' ('A végzettség nélküli iskolaelhagyás elleni középtávú stratégia') was finished in 2022.
+The objectives were also included in the Action Plan (akcióterv) of the Strategy: